ccallawa/alyvix_doc/alyvix_designer/designer_options.rst

    * Timeout(s) implies more than one?
 How?
    * The Timeout value can be set as a command line parameter, but not "Appear" and "Break"?
    * Need a clear explanation of `break`
+   * Is the detection interval still set at 0.5 seconds as described in the 2.7.5 doc?
+Is it still configurable?